Comparison of Limb Lengthening Methods: LON vs. Precice 2 vs. Fitbone

 • Stability: The internal rod offers additional support, reducing the risk of deformities.

-• Cost-effective: Generally less expensive than the Precice 2 method.
+• Cost-effective: Generally less expensive than the Precice 2 and Fitbone methods.

 • Widely used: Proven track record with many successful cases.